After Cosby's conviction, his alma mater rescinds honorary degree

 “The Cosby Show,” the sitcom that cemented Cosby’s standing as one of the country’s best-loved stars, already has become harder to find.
 After the guilty verdict, the Bounce television channel said it would pull reruns of the show from its schedules, Deadline Hollywood reported.

-Wesley Morris, a critic for the New York Times, wrote on Thursday that Cosby had been a role model for a generation of young black men like him.

-“Mr. Cosby told lots of jokes,” he said.
-“This was his sickest one.”

-Reporting by Jonathan Allen in New York and Ian Simpson in Washington; editing by Bill Trott and Jonathan Oatis
+Reporting by Jonathan Allen in New York and Ian Simpson in Washington; editing by Bill Trott, Jonathan Oatis and Cynthia Osterman